 Nashville is the capital and most-populated city in Tennessee, with 691,243 residents in the consolidated county-city.
-However, what is known locally as “The Mid-State” is home to over 1.9 million Tennesseans across 13 counties.
+What is known locally as “The Mid-State” is home to over 1.9 million Tennesseans across 13 counties.
 The city is the core of Tennessee’s largest metropolitan area, home to numerous large colleges and universities, and a global center for country music.

 The relationship between country music, alcohol, and addiction is undeniable.
-Unsurprisingly, the most commonly abused addictive substance in Nashville is alcohol.
-Binge drinking (or drinking more than five drinks in one sitting for men or four for women) makes up 75% of all alcohol consumed by adults and 90% by youth in the state.
-One in five Tennessee youth start drinking before turning 13 years old.
-20% of fatal car wrecks in the Volunteer State are alcohol-related.
-Furthermore, law enforcement arrested over 46,000 people for alcohol-related crime in 2015.
+According to one study conducted in 2015, Nashville is Tennessee’s drunkest city with 13.5% of adults reporting habits of binge drinking (4 or more beverages for women, 5 or more for men within a 2 hour period).
+1 in 5 Tennessee youth start drinking before turning 13 years old.
+20% of fatal car wrecks in the Volunteer State are alcohol-related; furthermore, law enforcement arrested over 46,000 people for alcohol-related crime in 2015.

-The Opioid Epidemic’s Effect on Music City
+The Opioid Epidemic’s Effect On Music City

-Conversely, rates of heroin addiction and abuse have increased as people with opioid dependencies switch to cheaper, more available alternatives.
-As total prescription opioid numbers and overdose rates decline, heroin-related deaths spiked.
+Conversely, rates of Heroin addiction and abuse have increased as people with Opioid dependencies switch to cheaper, more available alternatives.
+As total prescription Opioid numbers and overdose rates decline, Heroin-related deaths spiked.
 Between 2009 and 2014, heroin-related deaths increased sevenfold.
-The presence of fentanyl (a synthetic opioid at least 50 times more powerful) as a cutting agent in heroin, makes the situation even more deadly.
+The presence of Fentanyl (a synthetic Opioid at least 50 times more powerful) as a cutting agent in Heroin, makes the situation even more deadly.

-Drug Addiction Statistics for Nashville
+Drug Addiction Statistics For Nashville

 In 2017, the Tennessee Bureau of Investigation busted 12 counterfeit pill operations.